Martin Luther: Epistemology of faith and reason

 Some scholars have asserted that Luther taught that faith and reason were antithetical in the sense that questions of faith could not be illuminated by reason.
 He wrote, "All the articles of our Christian faith, which God has revealed to us in His Word, are in presence of reason sheerly impossible, absurd, and false." and "[That] Reason in no way contributes to faith. [...]
 For reason is the greatest enemy that faith has; it never comes to the aid of spiritual things."
 However, though seemingly contradictorily, he also wrote in the latter work that human reason "strives not against faith, when enlightened, but rather furthers and advances it", bringing claims he was a fideist into dispute.
 Contemporary Lutheran scholarship, however, has found a different reality in Luther.
-Luther rather seeks to separate faith and reason in order to honor the separate spheres of knowledge that each applies to.
+Luther rather seeks to separate faith and reason in order to honour the separate spheres of knowledge that each applies to.